 Read this: How does VR actually work?

-Apple's decision to appoint Doug Bowman in January, a leading virtual reality (and augmented reality) researcher is seen as a clear signal of intent.
+Apple's decision to hire Doug Bowman in January, a leading virtual reality (and augmented reality) researcher is seen as a clear signal of intent.
 Bowman moved from his post as director of its centre for human interaction at Virginia Tech.
 He's spent time designing user interfaces for fully immersive VR experiences and also won a $100,000 grant from Microsoft last year to work on a mixed reality data study centred around its HoloLens holographic headset.

-More recently, Apple has hired top VR and AR talent including former Magic Leap employee Zeyu Li as a senior computer vision engineer on the AR side and ex-Oculus research scientist Yury Petrov to focus on physiological studies of VR headsets.
+Also, Apple has hired top VR and AR talent including former Magic Leap employee Zeyu Li as a senior computer vision engineer on the AR side and ex-Oculus research scientist Yury Petrov to focus on physiological studies of VR headsets.
 Apple is also reported to have sent employees to test out the empathy VR apps at Stanford's Virtual Human Interaction lab - three times in three months.

 There's even a job listing from as far back as 2014 showing that Apple was looking for a virtual reality developer to design "next generation software experiences" and "create high performance apps that integrate with Virtual Reality systems for prototyping and user testing."